CSIRO-enviro-informatics/rainfall-workflow/README.md

 - Need NCI login and membership in lb4 project (to get new ACCESS-G data).
 Edit transfer_files.py with these credentials.
 - Best on Unix systems - (if Windows, need to add equivalent network locations in settings.py and there have been problems with packages working).
+- On Ubuntu, install these requirements:
+  - libboost-dev
+  - libeigen3-dev
+  - Miniconda3

 - After cloning the repository, set up the conda environment.
   `conda env create -f environment.yml`